Jeanfabra/Jeanfabra/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🤔 &nbsp; Data Scientist and Chemical Engineer!
+- 🤔 &nbsp; Data & Chemical Engineer!
 Eager to learn, strong desire to apply and improve.
 - 🎓 &nbsp; Focusing on Data Engineer & Business Intelligence: Studying Azure Cloud in depth
 - 🌱 &nbsp; Music and Science lover